 We are raising the profile of PE and sport across the school as a tool for whole-school improvement through increased participation in competitive and non-competitive sporting events, e.g. cross country, team dance, gymnastics and agility events, as well as traditional team sports.
 After-school and lunchtime coaching and clubs is helping to broaden and increase pupil participation and improve confidence and skills.
-Additional support funded by the premium (£6000) from Sprint PE has been allocated to increase the provision of out of school clubs, sports leaders, improve competition and fixture participation, improve lunch time activity and provide CPD for TAs and teachers.
+Additional support funded by the premium from Sprint PE has been allocated to increase the provision of out of school clubs, sports leaders, improve competition and fixture participation, increasing participation in gymnastics, improve lunch time activity and provide CPD for TAs and teachers.
 Additional equipment has been purchased to enhance the overall provision of PE and sport in our school.
-As well as work to extend and improve Early Years Outdoor activity areas.
+As well as the completion of work to further extend and improve Early Years Outdoor activity areas.

 Swimming lessons are subsidised in Key Stage 2, in order to raise attainment in primary school swimming and work towards successfully meeting the requirements of the national curriculum before our pupils move on to secondary school.
-Further participation is also encouraged and training provided for entry into inter-school swimming galas.
+Further participation is also encouraged and coaching provided for entry into inter-school swimming galas.